 To learn more about the tailored solutions and exceptional service Bridge Bank provides, contact one of our experienced bankers at (408) 423-8500.

 Bridge Bank, a division of Western Alliance Bank, Member FDIC, delivers relationship banking that puts clients at the center of everything.
-Founded in 2001 in Silicon Valley, Bridge Bank offers a full spectrum of tailored business banking solutions throughout the Bay Area and has specialized expertise focused on life sciences and technology and innovation companies, at every stage in their life cycle, through its offices in major tech hubs across the country.
+Founded in 2001 in Silicon Valley, Bridge Bank offers a full spectrum of tailored commercial banking solutions, as well as specialized expertise focused on life sciences and technology and innovation companies, at every stage in their life cycle, through its offices in major tech hubs across the country.
 Bridge Bank also serves the private equity and venture capital communities and provides business escrow services.
-Bridge Bank is part of Western Alliance Bancorporation, which has more than $65 billion in assets and ranked #1 among top-performing large banks with assets greater than $50 billion in 2021 by both American Banker and Bank Director.
+Bridge Bank is part of Western Alliance Bancorporation, which has more than $70 billion in assets.
+Major accolades include being ranked as a top U.S. bank in 2023 by American Banker and Bank Director.
 As a regional bank with significant national capabilities, Bridge Bank delivers the reach, resources and local market expertise that make a difference for customers.